kc-clintone/learn-python/text.md

 # Running python code

-Let's learn how to run python code on our machines.
+Now, let's learn how to run python code on our machines.
 We will see different ways to run python programs on different OSs.
 We will be primarily using linux to work on most of our programs, this is because it is easier to use and most of the work is already done for us.

 ## Windows machine